FuerteLoco/CarND-Vehicle-Detection/writeup.md

 Scales and overlap were determined by exploration of different values.
 I tried to maximize amount of detected boxes on cars and minimize false positives.
 In the end I used four different scale values (0.75, 1.0, 1.5 and 2.0) and an overlap of 75%.

-I then added a heat map and a thresholding function (code cell 9):
+I then added a heat map and a thresholding function:

 ![alt text][image4]